 The query functionality of Power BI Desktop goes to work and contacts the web resource.
-The Navigator window returns what it found on the web page, in this case a table called Ranking of best and worst states for retirement, and a document.
-You're interested in the table, so select it to see a preview.
+The Navigator window returns what it found on the web page, in this case an HTML table called Ranking of best and worst states for retirement, and five other suggested tables.
+You're interested in the HTML table, so select it to see a preview.

 At this point you can select Load to load the table, or Transform data to make changes in the table before you load it.

 When you select Transform data, Power Query Editor launches, with a representative view of the table.
 The Query Settings pane is on the right, or you can always show it by selecting Query Settings on the View tab of Power Query Editor.

 For more information about connecting to data, see Connect to data in Power BI Desktop.

 Now that you're connected to a data source, you can adjust the data to meet your needs.
 To shape data, you provide Power Query Editor with step-by-step instructions for adjusting the data while loading and presenting it.
 Shaping doesn't affect the original data source, only this particular view of the data.

 The table data used in this guide might change over time.
 As such, the steps you need to follow might vary, requiring you to be creative about how you adjust steps or outcomes, which is all part of the fun of learning.